 It is also used in the treatment of dry eyes; the light is passed around the eyes to the meibomian gland, the gland that lubricates the eyes by producing oil and tears.
 The intense light breaks down the blockage or any build-up of debris on the gland and also reduces inflammation caused due to bacterial growth.

 What Is the Disadvantage of Intense Pulsed Light Therapy?

 This light can harm darker skin if not taken care of in adjusting the wavelength of light; the higher wavelength of light can absorb melanin pigment without epidermal cooling, which can cause burning of the skin.
 One who is planning for the treatment should avoid exposure to the sun, as tanned skin is more prone to burning from this intense artificial light.
 Tanned skin can absorb more intense pulse light and can cause burning of the skin.
 If one is undergoing therapy, they should avoid tanning products.

 This procedure is contraindicated in pregnant, breastfeeding mothers, people who have skin conditions like psoriasis, eczema, or dermatitis, who have a history of skin cancer, also using tanning products and retinoid products can cause damage to the skin, also not indicated in those who have severe scars, and who are sensitive to light.

-After the procedure, it may show some side effects like redness, swelling, bleeding, blisters, the skin may become scaly, show pigmentation spots, and in some, there may be pain.
+After the procedure, it may show some side effects like redness, swelling, bleeding, and blisters; the skin may become scaly and show pigmentation spots, and in some, there may be pain.
 In addition, the treatment may be expensive, time-consuming, and require multiple sittings; one has to offer patience for the effective result to be visible.